sagemathinc/cocalc_tutorial/README.md

 ## Citing this work

-For a list of authors see the contributors section in [GitHub] https://github.com/mikecroucher/SMC_tutorial/graphs/contributors).
+For a list of authors see the contributors section in [GitHub](https://github.com/mikecroucher/SMC_tutorial/graphs/contributors).
 Also, please use the following Digital Object Identifier.

 [![DOI](https://zenodo.org/badge/23386/mikecroucher/SMC_tutorial.svg)](https://zenodo.org/badge/latestdoi/23386/mikecroucher/SMC_tutorial)